reflectoring/reflectoring.github.io/_posts/2020-04-06-spring-robust-sqs-client.md

 **If we call `start()` on the registry now, each poller will start polling messages from SQS in a separate thread and fan the messages out to message handlers living in a separate thread pool for each message handler.**

-### Creating a Spring Boot Auto Configuration
+### Creating a Spring Boot Auto-Configuration

 The code above will work with plain Java, but I promised to make it work with Spring Boot.
 For this, we can create a [Spring Boot starter](/spring-boot-starter/).

-The starter consists of a single auto configuration class:
+The starter consists of a single auto-configuration class:

 ```java
 @Configuration